johncarl81/transfuse/documentation.md

 }
 {% endhighlight %}

-To map a Provider to a type, define the provider binding in the TransfuseModule:
+To map a Provider to a type, define the Provider binding in the TransfuseModule:

 {% highlight java %}
 @TransfuseModule